bjerrep/filuxe/doc/aquickspin.rst

 It were!
 Now delete the file /opt/filestorage_lan/direct.zip again and watch that the file dissapears from /opt/filestorage_wan/.
 So far so good.

-The problem is that real life buildserver(s) (or whatever the producers are) most likely have no direct access to the filestorage on the LAN server filesystem.
+The problem is that real life buildserver(s) (or whatever the producers are) might have no direct access to the filestorage on the LAN server filesystem.
 They should instead use the script filuxe.py which is a utility for managing the LAN filestorage via HTTP inside the LAN.

 Make a dummy test file::